laminlabs/lamindb/docs/organize.md

 artifact1 = ln.Artifact("./dataset.csv", key="project1/dataset1.csv").save()  # ingest the file in "folder" project/
 ```

-For convenience, if you want to create an artifact for every file in a directory, use :meth:`~lamindb.Artifact.from_dir`:
+For convenience, if you want to create an artifact for every file in a directory, use {meth}~lamindb.Artifact.from_dir`:

 ```python
 artifacts = ln.Artifact.from_dir("./project1/").save()  # create one artifact per file in the directory